Every time I mention I don’t really want to be THE Director, people start losing their minds. “BUT WHY NOT?! Don’t you wanna be the boss?”

 Let’s see if we’re on the same page: when you think of the director’s role in the making of a film, what comes to mind?
 Is the director a genius who comes up with every single great idea you see on the screen; a person that single-handedly runs the film and has answers for every question during pre-production, production and post?
-Is the director a star; someone to be feared and honored to simply be in their presence?
+Is the director a star?
+Do you fear them, or are you honored being in their presence?
 I think you can see where I’m going.
 When portrayed this way, it’s easy to notice how many expectations exist surround the figure of the director.

 It makes me wonder why we encourage this archetype of director.
-While in film school I was taught the director is like “The King of the Film”, and all the kids are hyped to sit on that throne.
+While in film school I learned the director is “The King of the Film”.
+All the kids eager to sit on that throne.
 The word “king” to me sounds more like a tyrant than a fair ruler.
 Being told you’re the “king” and you have limitless power is more likely to bring out your best or your worst?
 Historically speaking, it’s been the worst.
-Tyrannical regimes benefit a select few while the majority labors away – and we’re taught this is the way things work.
+Tyrannical regimes benefit a select few while the majority labors away.
+And we learn this is the way things work.

-I don’t believe this is the way things are supposed to be.
+I don’t believe this is the way things should go.
 I believe this is how things have been so far: the Director is the Man in Charge.
 This is why I didn’t want to be a Director.
 I don’t wanna be telling everyone else what to do, I don’t wanna give orders, I don’t want to impose my way of thinking onto others.
 I don’t want the glory or the fame, I just want to make movies and movies are not made by one person.
-They’re made by groups of people.
+Groups of people make them.
 Large groups of people.

 Groups don’t need bosses, they need leaders.
 People that inspire each other to go further, to think harder, to be more creative.
 People that won’t punish each other when things go wrong, but will share the blame, people that are more comfortable putting themselves at risk than putting others.
 I dream of a film set where impossible things come true and nobody gets hurt in the process; that the cast and crew will go home after shooting and think “that was an awesome day and I’m happy to be here again tomorrow”.

 Asking questions makes the people around us think and ask other questions in return.
 It makes us all listen.
 Listening to our team and trusting their judgement will get the set running on its own.
 Also, how could we not trust our team, right?
 We picked them personally!
 Listening and thinking are underrated traits these days.
-There’s an urge for knowing all the answers from the get-go. there’s shame for asking questions in fear they are stupid, and and an unhealthy eagerness in being told what to do.
+There’s an urge for knowing all the answers from the get-go.
+There’s shame for asking questions in fear they are stupid.
+And there’s an unhealthy eagerness about being told what to do.
 It empties us from responsibility.
 If it goes wrong, “it was so-and-so that told me to do it”.
 It’s scary to be responsible for something because suddenly you have to care about it.

 There are many advantages to this shared-responsibility style of directing but I’ll only mention one: when things go wrong – and they will -, instead of everyone looking up at us, “THE Directors”, to give them a solution, they’ll start solving the problem themselves because they know we trust them.
 The problem is this is still a very distant dream.
 I can count in one hand the number of sets I’ve been that people worked like this.

-It was only after “Up & Away” was done and delivered, after I got feedback from multiple people on the team about how production went, and after a few more long conversations with Sara I figured I want to be a director because I like working towards dreams.
+It was only after we finished and delivered “Up & Away”, after I got feedback from multiple people on the team about how production went, and after a few more long conversations with Sara I figured I want to be a director because I like working towards dreams.
 Don’t you?